GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/vision.md

 The `DocumentOcrTemplate` provides the following method for running OCR on a document saved in Google Cloud Storage:

-`ListenableFuture<DocumentOcrResultSet>
+`CompletableFuture<DocumentOcrResultSet>
 runOcrForDocument(GoogleStorageLocation document, GoogleStorageLocation
 outputFilePathPrefix)`

 The method allows you to specify the location of the document and the output location for where all the JSON output files will be saved in Google Cloud Storage.
-It returns a `ListenableFuture` containing `DocumentOcrResultSet` which contains the OCR content of the document.
+It returns a `CompletableFuture` containing `DocumentOcrResultSet` which contains the OCR content of the document.

 <div class="note">

 Running OCR on a document is an operation that can take between several minutes to several hours depending on how large the document is.
-It is recommended to register callbacks to the returned ListenableFuture or ignore it and process the JSON output files at a later point in time using `readOcrOutputFile` or `readOcrOutputFileSet`.
+It is recommended to register callbacks to the returned CompletableFuture or ignore it and process the JSON output files at a later point in time using `readOcrOutputFile` or `readOcrOutputFileSet`.